AndyA/jsonpath-lifter/README.md

 ### mv

 Normally a single value is assigned to each location in the output document.
-However if 'mv' is set to 'true' the corresponding `dst` (however computed) is treated as an array into which each matching value is pushed.
+However if `mv` is set to `true` the corresponding `dst` (however computed) is treated as an array onto which each matching value is pushed.

 ```javascript
 const collectLinks = lifter({